gvwilson/sdxjs/package-manager/index.md

 <%- include('/_inc/multi.html', {pat: 'sweep-double-chained.*', fill: 'sh txt'}) %>

+-   It works
--   But look at unnecessary work in output
+-   But does lots of unnecessary work
     -   Sort by the case that caught the exclusion
-    -   9 of the 17 exclusions are redundant rediscovery of a known problem
+    -   9 of the 17 exclusions are redundant rediscovery of a previous-known problem

 | Excluded  |   X |   Y |   Z |
 | --------  | --- | --- | --- |